What is third-party reproduction?

 What are the steps involved?

-At present, MSF currently uses only two sperm banks (Repromed and CanAm) Both are Canadian compliant.
+At present, MSF currently uses only three sperm banks.
+The sperm banks listed below are Canadian compliant.

 • Closed: information will not be released to the offspring in the future